Portable Audio Interfaces: Upgrade Your Recordings

-Mobile production at its finest in five great, compact audio interfaces…
+Mobile production at its finest in these great, portable audio interfaces…

 1. Focusrite Scarlett 2i2 Second Generation (2nd Gen)